jamie-miller-rva/Web-Visualization-Dashboard/README.md

 # Web-Visualization-Dashboard
-A project using HTML and CSS to modify a Bootstrap template in creating a dashboard to better visualize python analysis.
-The project includes separate web pages to convey different analysis products (and explanations), a landing page, a page to view a comparison of all plots created, and a page to view the data used in the analysis.
+A web-visualization project using HTML, CSS and Bootstrap templates to better share and visualize the results of analysis on Climate vs. Latitude.